 e.
 Progressive score.

-f.
-A player shall be eligible to the rating prize for his own category only.
+g.
+A player shall be eligible for the rating prize for his own category only.

 12. Both white copies of the scoresheets and the match card will be signed by both players and handed in to the arbiters.
 The result on the match card will take precedence.